Battle of Midway: American counterattack

-Spruance failed to regain contact with Yamamoto's forces on 5 June, despite extensive searches.
+Spruance failed to reestablish contact with Yamamoto's forces on 5 June, despite extensive searches.
 Towards the end of the day, he launched a search-and-destroy mission to seek out any remnants of Nagumo's carrier force.
 This late afternoon strike narrowly missed detecting Yamamoto's main body and failed to score hits on a straggling Japanese destroyer.
 The strike planes returned to the carriers after nightfall, prompting Spruance to order Enterprise and Hornet to turn on their lights to aid the landings.